Language-Research-Technology/LDaCA-website/resources/index.md

 - [Praat](https://www.fon.hum.uva.nl/praat/): Free software for doing phonetics by computer.
 - [FieldWorks](https://software.sil.org/fieldworks/): Software tools for managing linguistic and cultural data.
 FieldWorks supports tasks ranging from the initial entry of collected data through to the preparation of data for publication, including dictionary development, interlinearization of texts, morphological analysis, and other publications.
 - [Toolbox](https://software.sil.org/toolbox/): Toolbox is a data management and analysis tool for field linguists.
 It is especially useful for maintaining lexical data, and for parsing and interlinearizing text, but it can be used to manage virtually any kind of data.
-- [Mukurtu](https://mukurtu.org/): A grassroots project aiming to empower communities to manage, share, and exchange their digital heritage in culturally relevant and ethically-minded ways.
 -  [AntConc](https://www.laurenceanthony.net/software/antconc/): A freeware corpus analysis toolkit for concordancing and text analysis.